-In the event the Office of Equity determines the Formal Complaint must be dismissed pursuant to this Section, the Office of Equity will provide written notice of dismissal, including the reasons for the dismissal, to the parties and advise them of their right to appeal pursuant to the appeal procedures detailed below.
-The Office of Equity may refer the subject matter of the Formal Complaint to other University offices, as appropriate.
+In the event the Office of Civil Rights and Title IX Compliance determines the Formal Complaint must be dismissed pursuant to this Section, the Office of Civil Rights and Title IX Compliance will provide written notice of dismissal, including the reasons for the dismissal, to the parties and advise them of their right to appeal pursuant to the appeal procedures detailed below.
+The Office of Civil Rights and Title IX Compliance may refer the subject matter of the Formal Complaint to other University offices, as appropriate.
 A dismissal pursuant to this Section is presumptively a final determination for purposes of this policy, unless otherwise specified in writing by the Title IX Coordinator in the written notice of dismissal.
 The dismissalof a case does not prevent the office from making non-punitive, educational outreach to those involved.

-• Restorative resolution6: In matters where a Formal Complaint has been filed and has passed initial inquiry, the parties may elect to resolve the matter through the University's Restorative Justice Program.
+• Restorative resolution: In matters where a Formal Complaint has been filed and has passed initial inquiry, the parties may elect to resolve the matter through the University's Restorative Justice Program.
 Restorative resolution is voluntary and the University will not require parties to engage in this process.
 Parties interested in restorative resolution will receive a written notice disclosing: the allegations, the requirements of the restorative process including the circumstances under which it precludes the parties from resuming a Formal Complaint arising from the same allegations, and notice that at any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the Complaint Resolution Process with respect to the Formal Complaint.
 In the event a party withdraws from the restorative process, records from the restorative process will not be shared with those investigating the matter but may be maintained by the Restorative Justice Program.
 All parties will be asked to provide voluntary, written consent to the restorative process before it begins.
 This process will not be used to resolve allegations that an employee sexually harassed a student.

-6 The University's Restorative Justice Program is currently in development.
+&lt;sup>6 The University's Restorative Justice Program is currently in development.
 The restorative resolution option will become available upon the launch of the program.